Updated May 4, 2024

 3. Cash Card is a debit card that is connected to a spending account separate from brokerage account.
 The card gives you weekly rewards that helps you invest in your choice of assets when spending money.
 It has no monthly fees, no in-network ATM fees, no overdraft fees, and no account minimum fees.

-4. Gold is their premium margin trading account.
-It costs $5 per month and has a $2,000 minimum.
-But your first $1,000 margin is included.
-Yearly interest is 8% when borrowing more.[3]
-And buying power is 2x.
+4. Gold is their premium trading account and costs $5 per month (or $50 per year if billed annually).
 You can also receive instant deposits of up to $50,000.[4]

 5. Retirement (Traditional and Roth IRA) is their new retirement program.
 You can choose to invest in stocks and ETFs through traditional or Roth IRA.